Math 161 - Notes

 β

-Pythagoras of Samos (570—495 BC) Pythagoras grew up on Samos, an island in the Aegean Sea
+Pythagoras of Samos (570–495 BC) Hailing from Samos, an island in the Aegean Sea not far from

-not far from Miletus.
-He also travelled widely, eventually settling in Croton, southern Italy, around
+Miletus, Pythagoras travelled widely, eventually settling in Croton, southern Italy, around 530 BC,

-530 BC where he founded a philosophical school devoted to the study of number, music and ge-
+where he founded a philosophical school devoted to the study of number, music and geometry.
+As

-developed the musical relationship between the length of a vibrating string and its pitch.
-While it
+of the relationship between the length of a vibrating string and its (musical) pitch.
+The Pythagorean

-is difficult to verify such assertions, the Pythagorean obsession with number and the ‘music of the
+obsession with number and the ‘music of the universe’ inspired later Greek mathematicians who

-Of course, Pythagoras is best known for the result that bears his name.
+Of course, Pythagoras is best known for the result that still bears his name.

 Two important clarifications are needed for modern readers.